guillermooo/sublime-undocs/source/core/build_systems.rst

    :doc:`Reference for build systems <../reference/build_systems>`
         Complete documentation on all available options, variables, etc.

-If you need to run build programs like ``make``, command line utilities like ``tidy``, interpreters, etc., use **build systems**.
-Build systems provide a convenient way to pass arguments to these programs and adjust other settings so that you can run your entire project or selected files through them.
+If you need to run your files through build programs like ``make``, command line utilities like ``tidy``, interpreters, etc., you can use **build systems**.
+Build systems provide a convenient way to pass arguments and environment information to external programs.

 .. note::
     The programs you want to call from Sublime Text X via build systems must be